Frequent Questions About the Regulation of Used Cathode Ray Tubes (CRTs) and CRT Glass

 - the product of the recycling process is comparable to a legitimate product.

-One example of how these legitimacy factors apply to ceramic tile manufacturing can be found in EPA's memo dated September 10, 2014.
+One example of how these legitimacy factors apply to ceramic tile manufacturing can be found in EPA's memo dated September 10, 2014 (PDF)(3 pp, 765 K, About PDF).
 Note that companies exporting used CRTs, whether intact or broken, would still need to comply with CRT export requirements even if the glass from the CRTs will be reused in ceramic tile productions.
 Please see question three above.

 EPA approval is not required in order to recycle CRT glass.
 However, it is the responsibility of both CRT glass recyclers and the companies who send CRT glass to those recyclers to determine whether the recycling is legitimate.
 Companies may wish to consult with their state regarding the legitimacy of a specific CRT use.